prosyslab/bayesmith-artifact/README.md

 The learned datalog rules (`.dl` file) will be generated under `learn-out`.

 One may run the learning process with the following options:
-- `-debug` runs on debug mode.
+- `-debug` turns on on debug mode.
 It produces verbose logs and takes more time.
 - `-out_dir <DIRNAME>` changes the name of the output directory (default: `learn-out`).

-### Running Bingo with the learned Bayesian networks
+### e.
+Running Bingo with the learned Bayesian networks
 ```sh
 bingo/learn -test -analysis_type [ interval | taint ] -out_dir test-out <BENCH_NAME>
 ```